run-ai/docs/docs/admin/overview-administrator.md

+!!! runai "📣 The Run:ai docs are moving!"

+    We've been working hard at building out a new docs experience at [docshub.run.ai](https://docshub.run.ai).
+You can start using the new docs today.

+    Starting from version **2.20** and above, documentation is available at our new site.
+    Documentation for versions **2.19 and below** will remain on this site.

 # Overview: Infrastructure Administrator

 The Infrastructure Administrator is an IT person, responsible for the installation, setup and IT maintenance of the Run:ai product.